kiki-ki/go-qo/README.md

 > 1. Abbreviation for **"Query & Out"**.
 > 2. The peace of mind obtained by filtering JSON streams with SQL instead of complex path syntax.

-**qo** is a minimalist TUI that lets you query JSON streams using SQL.
+**qo** is a minimalist TUI that lets you query JSON and CSV files using SQL.
 Pick what you need with SQL, and get **Out** to the pipeline.

 ![qo demo](https://github.com/user-attachments/assets/65aa3399-f8fe-473c-af8e-3548c70360ba)